nirvikpurkait/recursive-file-search/README.md

 const yourVariableName = recursiveFileSearchAsync(directory-path [, options])
 ```

-In async version `yourVariableName` is a promise, whose value is an array consist of file names
+In async version, `yourVariableName` is a promise, whose value is an array consist of file names

 As the asyc function returns a promise, we can chain it with `.then()` or `.catch()` method